-Mobile Suit Gundam: Hathaway's Flash is a Gundam novel trilogy written by Yoshiyuki Tomino released from February 1989 to May 1990.
-They serve as a Sequel to Beltorchika's Children, the novelization of Mobile Suit Gundam: Char's Counterattack.
+Mobile Suit Gundam: Hathaway's Flash is a February 1989 to May 1990 Gundam novel trilogy written by Yoshiyuki Tomino.
+It serves as a Sequel to Beltorchika's Children, the novelization of Mobile Suit Gundam: Char's Counterattack.

 Tropes included in Mobile Suit Gundam: Hathaway's Flash are:

 - Action Prologue: The story opens with Hathaway, Kenneth and Gigi meeting on a flight from space to Earth and foiling a group pretending to be Mafty from hijacking the flight so they can ransom its rich and well-connected passengers.
 It is revealed soon after however that Hathaway himself is the actual leader of Mafty, and the prologue's hijackers were completely unrelated to his own plans to acquire the Xi Gundam, and then use it to assassinate the entire Earth Federation cabinet during their upcoming meeting to pass a law that would complete the Earth Federation's transformation into a Police State.

 - Arms Dealer: As usual, Anaheim Electronics is providing weapons to both sides of the story's conflict, with the Penelope the Earth Federation requisitions and the Messers and Xi Gundam Mafty uses all being manufactured by them.

 - Ambiguous Situation: The novel specifically leaves it unclear to what extent or if certain characters even have any Newtype Psychic Powers, though Gigi, Lane and Hathaway could all be potentially read as various forms of Newtypes.